moisestohias/CCNANotes/ICND1/Part-4/ServicesAndSecurity.md

 -to make sure that the translation take a place you can use:
 >sh ip nat translation, or sh ip nat biding

-# NTP (Network Timing Protocol): is protocol that allows you to synchronize devices on your network to one clock, so you can doevent correlation, when interpreting the log messages for all devices to easily troubleshoot the network and detect where the problem might be coming from.
+# NTP (Network Timing Protocol):
+NTP is protocol that allows you to synchronize devices on your network to one clock, so you can doevent correlation, when interpreting the log messages for all devices to easily troubleshoot the network and detect where the problem might be coming from.
 Another aspect of synchronizing networking devices is for security purpose, digital certificates have an expiration date attached to them, so having the time correctly synchronized for all devices is important to check expired certificates.

 - NTP is a UDP based protocol uses port 123, and relies on value called the stratum number to determine the believability of the time source.
 Like atomic clock on the internet they are supper accurate therefore they have stratum number of one and they are believable.
 >Note: technically the atomic clock has a stratum number of zero, the server that gets his clock directly from the atomic clock has stratum number of 1.